Additionally, t10 Drink Trends

 Setting up a bar in a restaurant is very different than it was 5 or 10 years ago.
 That is because of the drink trends that are sweeping the nation.
 There are various cooking shows on TV that are presenting certain drinks to the general public, and that means that more people want to see these drinks on menus at restaurants they visit.

 There are more than 600 small distilleries around the country, and this is up from about 70 only 10 years ago.
-There are vodkas, whiskeys, and more being created locally and this allows people to try new and regional flavors.
-There are also artisanal blends that include more fruits and spices to be paired with all sorts of food.
+Additionally, there are vodkas, whiskeys, and more being created locally and this allows people to try new and regional flavors.
+Also, there are also artisanal blends that include more fruits and spices to be paired with all sorts of food.

 Local Beer & Wine